americanexpress/one-app/docs/recipes/Monitoring-One-App.md

 One App includes a metrics server which exposes a set of metrics using the [prom-client](https://github.com/siimon/prom-client) which can be easily scraped by a service such as [Prometheus](https://prometheus.io/docs/introduction/overview/).
 Metrics will be exposed on the port configured by the environment variable `HTTP_METRICS_PORT`.
-They can collected from the `/metrics` path, for example `http://localhost:3005/metrics`.
+They can be collected from the `/metrics` path, for example `http://localhost:3005/metrics`.

 > HTTP_METRICS_PORT defaults to `3005`.